Press Release: FOR IMMEDIATE RELEASE

 MPAC abhors this spate of violence completely.
 Deliberate and indiscriminate violence against civilians is both deplorable and wrong according to the Qur’an and Sunnah, and especially distressing when it is directed against people specifically because of their religious beliefs.
 Muslim thought and opinion leaders must stand up collectively to register their protest when any such violence takes place.
 As is the case here, a quite legitimate cause is being hijacked by misguided murderers to unleash terror on ordinary civilians.
 Qur’an says ‘And fight in the way of Allah those who fight against you and do not go beyond the boundaries’

 Muslims are a people with tradition.
 It is certainly not part of our tradition to leave justice to the mobs!
 If we allowed rage to suppress our Ramadan piety and mercy, twenty years from now where would the Muslims be, only Allah knows.
 Maybe the Muslim leaders of that time would be born of parents we would readily kill today, in the heat of rage!
-If we went back to the time of the prophet, at the time of Muhammd (SAW), Abu Bakr and other companions, there was a Kaffir, a Mushrikkin who was antagonistic to the reliogion of Islam and to the Muslims.
+If we go back to the time of the prophet, at the time of Muhammd (SAW), Abu Bakr and other companions, there was a Kaffir, a Mushrikkin who was antagonistic to the religion of Islam and to the Muslims.
 His name was Umar ibn al Khattab…., you all know the rest of the story.

-In the past, there used to be a limit to the level of hate and antagonism Nigeria’s Muslim community experience from the people of the other faiths, especially the Nigeria’s Christian community, but all that has disappeared.
+In the past, there used to be a limit to the level of hate and antagonism Nigeria’s Muslim community experience from the people of the other faiths, especially Nigeria’s Christian community, but all that has disappeared.
 Whatever crimes that are being committed against innocent Muslims (fasting men and women), it seems, will certainly not be reported accurately by the already hostile media.
 Already, the branding of the Muslims has started and is gaining momentum.